Salvage and Nonrepairable Vehicles

-- A salvage pool to sell a salvage vehicle to any person who is not a scrap metal processor or licensed as a salvage dealer, rebuilder, demolisher, vehicle removal operator or motor vehicle dealer.
+- A salvage pool to sell a salvage vehicle to any person who is not licensed as a salvage dealer, rebuilder, demolisher, scrap metal processor, vehicle removal operator, or motor vehicle dealer.

-- Any person to sell a nonrepairable vehicle to any person who is not a scrap metal processor or licensed as a salvage dealer, demolisher, or vehicle removal operator.
+- Any person to sell a nonrepairable vehicle to any person who is not licensed as a salvage dealer, demolisher, scrap metal processor, or vehicle removal operator.

 - Any person to sell a rebuilt vehicle without first having formally disclosed in writing that the vehicle was rebuilt by providing the buyer with a Rebuilt Vehicle Discloser Statement (VSA 59).

 - A scrap metal processor to sell a vehicle or vehicle components for parts.

 - An auto recycler (salvage dealer, demolisher, rebuilder, or scrap metal processor), salvage pool, or vehicle removal operator to demolish or scrap a motor vehicle without reporting the vehicle's disposition to DMV.

 The Commonwealth of Virginia has statutes related to salvage and nonrepairable vehicles.
 These statutes:

 - explain how certain vehicles become classified as salvage or nonrepairable